Introduction: DIY Audio Switch

 This is useful for a home stereo system when you want to send multiple music sources to a single set of speakers or for home recording to select between input sources.

-(Note if you don't have a laser cutter, you may be able to get away with a jigsaw and power drill or quite simply 10 appropriate-sized washers (pictured)
+Note: if you don't have a laser cutter, you may be able to get away with a jigsaw and drill press or quite simply 10 appropriate-sized washers.